+49 (0) 421 9600-10

 Start-ups and recently founded companies also get the chance to set up cooperative ventures with students and colleges with the aim of supporting the specialists of the future and attracting them to work with them after graduation.

 Is your company recruiting?
 The relocation service offered by Bremeninvest (WFB) works closely with Germany's Federal Employment Agency and is happy to help analyse your requirements and then recruit the people you need.
+In Bremen, there are also numerous programmes that take care of qualification, training and further education for personnel at all levels of education - they work closely with companies.
+The transformation of the world of work is seen as a joint task in Bremen.

 Costs, property, contacts, financing: all things that must be carefully considered before a company chooses a location.
 Bremeninvest's relocation service is ready to help you every step of the way, from the initial planning to when you get the keys to your new premises.
 We'll help you choose the right place for your business, whether you need a shop, an office or a warehouse.